1948 Accra riots: 28 February march and riot

 The march on 28 February 1948 was a peaceful attempt by former soldiers to bring a petition to the Governor of the Gold Coast requesting the dispensation of promised pensions and other compensation for their efforts during the war.
-The ex-servicemen were members of the Gold Coast Regiment, who were among the most decorated African soldiers, having fought alongside British troops in Burma.
-They had been promised pensions and jobs after the war; however, when they returned home, jobs were scarce and their pensions were never disbursed.
+The ex-servicemen were members of the Gold Coast Regiment, who were among the most decorated African soldiers, having fought in Burma alongside British troops.
+Despite having been promised pensions and jobs after the war, when these servicemen returned home, there was scant employment for them and their pensions were not paid.

-As the group marched toward the Governor's residence at Christiansborg Castle, they were stopped and confronted by the colonial police, who refused to let them pass.
-The British police Superintendent Imray ordered his subordinate to shoot at the protesters, but the man did not.
-Possibly in panic, Imray grabbed the gun and shot at the leaders, killing three former soldiers: Sergeant Adjetey, Corporal Attipoe, and Private Odartey Lamptey.
-Apart from the three fatalities, a further 60 ex-servicemen were wounded.
+As the group marched towards the Governor's residence at Christiansborg Castle, they were stopped and confronted by the colonial police, who refused to let them pass.
+The British police Superintendent Colin Imray ordered his subordinates to shoot at the protesters, but the men did not.
+Possibly in panic, Superintendent Imray grabbed a rifle and shot at the leaders, killing three veterans: Sergeant Adjetey, Corporal Attipoe and Private Odartey Lamptey.
+In addition to these three fatalities, several members of the crowd were wounded.

-People in Accra took to the streets in riot.
-On the same day, the local political leadership, the United Gold Coast Convention (UGCC), led by the Big Six, sent a cable on the same day to the Secretary of State in London:
+People in Accra took to the streets in riot over these killings.
+On the same day, the local political leadership, the United Gold Coast Convention (UGCC), led by the Big Six, sent a cable to the Secretary of State in London:

 "...unless Colonial Government is changed and a new Government of the people and their Chiefs installed at the centre immediately, the conduct of masses now completely out of control with strikes threatened in Police quarters, and rank and file Police indifferent to orders of Officers, will continue and result in worse violent and irresponsible acts by uncontrolled people."

 They also blamed the Governor Sir Gerald Creasy (whom they called "Crazy Creasy") for his handling of the country's problems.
 The UGCC cable further stated: "Working Committee United Gold Coast Convention declare they are prepared and ready to take over interim Government.
 We ask in name of oppressed, inarticulate, misruled and misgoverned people and their Chiefs that Special Commissioner be sent out immediately to hand over Government to interim Government of Chief and People and to witness immediate calling of Constituent Assembly."

 The unrest in Accra, and in other towns and cities, would last for five days, during which both Asian and European-owned stores and businesses were looted and more deaths occurred.
 By 1 March, the Governor had declared a state of emergency and a new Riot Act was put in place.
+It was reported in the British parliament that the Governor had "imposed a curfew in certain parts of Accra and ... made regulations to control traffic and close roads".
+Strict press censorship was imposed over the entire country by Governor Creasy.